 Lots of fostering services will make promises about the support offered to foster carers and we are no different.
 Support is an individualised thing.
 We are clear on how we provide support but it is a broad term so it is important that foster carers understand what will be available for them, ensuring their expectations will be met.

-At To The Moon and Back we are proud of the level of professional support we give our families.
+At To the Moon and Back Foster Care we are proud of the level of professional support we give our families.
 We expect our team to care about those they work with.
 Ofsted in our recent inspection stated that our foster carers describe strong support from the agency.
 We do not believe in propping our families up at any cost but working proactively and in partnership to get the best outcomes for our children, this means helping families build their skills whether that it is by developing recording skills on our system CHARMS, or by developing knowledge on the impact of trauma on children and in particular the child in your care.
 We believe in providing knowledge that is practical, for example helping families develop techniques to support a child to manage trauma by enabling the child to learn new ways of expressing the hurt they have felt.

 Accessing feedback from foster carers is a key role of our supervising social workers.
 We focus on the meeting of individualised needs within a foster family.
 We work to a foster carer’s charter setting out our expectations of foster families as well as what families can expect in return from us.
 We encourage open and honest communication and aim to have happy supported carers, knowledgeable and confident in their role as we believe that leads to longer lasting placements and more young people achieving their true potential in life.